Optimality Guarantees for Particle Belief Approximation of POMDPs: Sparse Sampling-

 and the following concentration bound holds with probability at least $1-3\exp(-C\cdot t_{\max}^2(\lambda,C))$,

 \end{lemma} \begin{proof} We only outline the important steps here, and defer the detailed proof of this lemma to \cref{app:lemma1}.
-The key of this proof lies in the fact that the state particles trajectories $\{s_{n,1}\},\ldots,$ $\{s_{n,C}\}$ are i.i.d.r.v. sequences of depth $d$, as \textsc{GenPF} independently generates each state sequence $i$ according to the transition density $\mathcal{T}$.
-While \textsc{GenPF} generates highly correlated observation sequences and histories $\{o_{n,j}\}_{n=1}^d$, the dependence on observation sequence for a given particle belief state only comes through in the particle likelihood weights.
+The key of this proof lies in the fact that the state particles trajectories $\{s_{n,1}\},\ldots,$ $\{s_{n,C}\}$ are independent identically distributed random variable sequences of depth $d$, as \textsc{GenPF} independently generates each state sequence $i$ according to the transition density $\mathcal{T}$.
+While \textsc{GenPF} generates highly correlated observation sequences and histories $\{o_{n}\}_{n=1}^d$, the dependence on observation sequence for a given particle belief state is only through the particle likelihood weights.

 We abbreviate some terms of interest with the following notation: